 Where does Radon gas and radiation come from?

-Radon is a naturally occurring radioactive gas that emanates from the ground and into the air as a result of Uranium breaking down in the soil.
+Radon is a naturally occurring radioactive gas.
+It emanates from the ground and into the air as a result of Uranium breaking down in the soil.

 Radon is present worldwide, and its concentration depends on the uranium content of the soil.